coderjolly/health-analytics-using-ML-and-wearble-sensors/README.md

 ### Outliers Detection

-As seen in the boxplots above, the age column has some outliers, however, age between 40-60 is not necessarily outliers.
+As seen in the boxplots below, the age column has some outliers, however, age between 40-60 is not necessarily outliers.
 Therefore, outliers in age column does not need much treatment.
 Further, all other columns except for NCP do not have outliers.
 NCP column has outliers, however, it is not necessary to treat them as they are not extreme.

 ![outliers](ss/outliers.png)